codemarc/QlikSense_Extension_EndlessCells/README.md

 "Endless Cells" is a Qlik Sense extension that generates html table and allow the content of each cell to be QS expression or plain text.
 Also each cell can be customized individually using css.

 ## Why
 It all started with [this](https://twitter.com/seebach/status/844492254144290816) Twitter status.
-And after this there was was a 'Hmmmmm' moment.
+And after this there was a 'Hmmmmm' moment.

 ## Cells
 Each cell have 5 options